Paul vs Tyson undercard: Full fight card for Netflix event including Taylor vs Serrano 2

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-One of the biggest – but most divisive – fights in years will play out this week, as Mike Tyson boxes Jake Paul.
+One of the biggest – but most divisive – fights in years will play out tonight, as Mike Tyson boxes Jake Paul.

 The Americans will square off at the Dallas Cowboy’s stadium in Texas, and live on Netflix in a new move for the streaming platform.